eshwen/SemivisibleJets/README.md

 python runLHERetrieval.py <path to YAML config>
 ```

-The location of the split LHE files will be printed in the terminal, which will be the path specified by the config parameter `lhe_file_path`. **Note that the systematic weights computation is turned off in my fork of the `genproductions` repo**, as this step otherwise takes ages.
+The location of the split LHE files will be printed in the terminal (it is specified by the config parameter `lhe_file_path`). **Note that the systematic weights computation is turned off in my fork of the `genproductions` repo**, as this step otherwise takes ages.
 To turn it back on, uncomment this block in [runcmsgrid_LO.sh](https://github.com/eshwen/genproductions/blob/1d1df93a7078d4aa24c022ba7ea4aa0c977c5de6/bin/MadGraph5_aMCatNLO/runcmsgrid_LO.sh#L165-L177).

 Now, the final step is to run the full CMSSW chain on these split LHE files and get nanoAODs out.
-The cmsDriver commands are in the relevant `.sh` files ([2016](runFullSim_condor_2016.sh)/[2017](runFullSim_condor_2017.sh)/[2018](runFullSim_condor_2018.sh)).
-And if you would like to change some more specific aspects of the model or hadronisation, either edit your config (as some parameters are detailed there) or [fullsim_cmssw/Condor/writers/write_GS_fragment.py](write_GS_fragment.py).
+The relevant `cmsDriver` commands are in the `runFullSim_condor_YYYY.sh` files ([2016](runFullSim_condor_2016.sh)/[2017](runFullSim_condor_2017.sh)/[2018](runFullSim_condor_2018.sh)).
+If required, you change certain parameters of the model (in your config), hadronisation treatment (in [write_GS_fragment.py](fullsim_cmssw/Condor/writers/write_GS_fragment.py)), or the CMSSW versions (in [cmssw_info.py](fullsim_cmssw/Condor/cmssw_info.py)).

 The batch system used for running the jobs is HTCondor, configured to run at lxplus (it _may_ run out of the box on other T2/T3 systems, but may need to be modified if specific requirements need to be met).
 Now, just run

 ```bash
 cd $SVJ_TOP_DIR/fullsim_cmssw/Condor